GLOBAL MARKETS-Stocks gyrate, dollar gains as Fed keeps hawkish stance | Headlines

 GLOBAL MARKETS-Stocks gyrate, dollar gains as Fed keeps hawkish stance

-U.S. stocks rose, then slumped while Treasury yields surged and then fell as markets reacted wildly to a bleak economic picture next year after the Federal Reserve adhered to a tough stance to fight inflation by hiking interest rates.
+The three main stock indices jolted up and down, the yield on benchmark 10-year Treasury notes spiked to 3.6401% and the dollar surged to a fresh two-decade high after the Fed raised rates by 75 basis points as expected.
+The Fed also said in a statement following a two-day meeting of policymakers that it expects its policy rate to hit 4.4% by year's end and rise to 4.6% by the end of 2023.

-U.S. stocks rose, then slumped while Treasury yields surged and then fell as markets reacted wildly to a bleak economic picture next year after the Federal Reserve adhered to a tough stance to fight inflation by hiking interest rates.
-The three main stock indices jolted up and down, the yield on benchmark 10-year Treasury notes spiked to 3.6401% and the dollar surged to a fresh two-decade high after the Fed raised interest rates by 75 basis points as expected.
+U.S. stocks rose, then slumped while Treasury yields surged and then fell on Wednesday as markets reacted wildly to a bleak economic picture next year after the Federal Reserve adhered to a tough stance to fight inflation by jacking up interest rates.
+The three main stock indices jolted up and down, the yield on benchmark 10-year Treasury notes spiked to 3.6401% and the dollar surged to a fresh two-decade high after the Fed raised rates by 75 basis points as expected.

-The Fed also said in a statement following a two-day meeting of policymakers that it expects its policy rate to rise to 4.4% by year's end and that it will be 4.6% by the end of 2023.
-The Fed's aggressive drive to lower inflation to 2% will take years and comes at a cost of higher unemployment and slower growth, according to projections from policymakers that cast doubt on prospects for a so-called "soft landing."
+The Fed also said in a statement following a two-day meeting of policymakers that it expects its policy rate to hit 4.4% by year's end and rise to 4.6% by the end of 2023.
+The Fed's aggressive drive to lower inflation to its 2% target will take years and comes at a cost of slower growth and higher unemployment, according to projections from policymakers that cast doubt on market hopes for a "soft landing."

-The Dow Jones Industrial Average fell 1.06%, the S&P 500 lost 1.01% and the Nasdaq Composite dropped 1%.
-After an inital reaction, markets mostly shrugged off Russian President Vladimir Putin accusing the West of "nuclear blackmail," remarks that sparked a flight to safe-haven assets like gold and bonds.
+The Dow Jones Industrial Average closed down 1.7%, the S&P 500 lost 1.71% and the Nasdaq Composite dropped 1.79%.
+After an initial negative reaction, markets mostly shrugged off Russian President Vladimir Putin accusing the West of "nuclear blackmail," remarks that sparked a flight to safe-haven assets like gold and bonds.

 The pan-regional STOXX 600 index in Europe closed up 0.90% after earlier sliding to its lowest level since early July when Putin announced the military mobilization.
-MSCI's gauge of stocks worldwide fell 1.12%.
-The yield on 10-year Treasury notes was last down 4.7 basis points to 3.526%.
+MSCI's gauge of stocks worldwide fell 1.55%.
+The 10-year Treasury yield fell 5.7 basis points to 3.516% after a big spike following the Fed statement.
+Two-year yields were last at 4.0506%, after earlier hitting 4.123%, the highest since October 2007.

-The dollar index rose 0.853%, with the euro down 1.09% to $0.9861.
-The Japanese yen weakened 0.04% versus the greenback at 143.78 per dollar.
-Oil prices fell after the Fed's rate hike to quell inflation as it may also reduce economic activity.
+The closely watched yield curve between two- and 10-year notes inverted further to minus 53 basis points, indicating concerns about a recession in the next year or two.
+The dollar index rose 1.026%, with the euro down 1.27% to $0.9843.
+The Japanese yen weakened 0.19% versus the greenback at 143.98 per dollar,

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)